Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Numerical Experiments

 \subsubsection{Hubble Telescope}

-We first use a synthetic dataset from \cite{Hubble}, see Figure~\ref{HubbleResults_rnd} (top row), in clean conditions (i.e., without noise or blur).
+We first use a synthetic data set from \cite{Hubble}, see Figure~\ref{HubbleResults_rnd} (top row), in clean conditions (i.e., without noise or blur).
 It represents the Hubble telescope and is made up of 8 different materials, each having a specific spectral signature.
 Figure~\ref{HubbleResults_rnd} displays the clustering obtained by the different algorithms\footnote{For EM-ONMF, $k$-means and SKM we preprocess the data by discarding pixels from the background (i.e., all columns of the input matrix with zero $\ell_2$-norm).
 Recall that, for each algorithm, we keep the best solution (w.r.t.\@ the error) among the 30 randomly generated initial matrices. } and we observe that only ONP-MF is able to successfully recover all eight materials without any mixing.

-Even with the SVD-based initialization, CHNMF and PFNMF (i.e., CH(SVD) and P(SVD)) are not able to separate all materials properly; ONP-MF is the only algorithm able to perform this task (almost) perfectly.
+Even with the SVD-based initialization, CHNMF and 0-PNMF (i.e., CH(SVD) and \ProjNMFSVD) are not able to separate all materials properly; ONP-MF is the only algorithm able to perform this task almost perfectly.